 Suppose we have a value of 200 in cell A1 on Sheet1 and want to update cell A1 on Sheet2 using the linking formula.
 We can do that by using the same two methods we’ve covered.

 Copy the cell value of 200 from cell A1 on Sheet1.

 Go to Sheet2, click in cell A1 and click on the drop-down arrow of Paste button on the Home tab and select Paste Link button.
 It will generate a link by automatically entering the formula

 Or right-click in the cell on the destination worksheet, Sheet2, and choose Paste Link from Paste Options: It will generate linking formula automatically.

 Entering formula manually

-We can enter the linking formula manually in cell A1 on destination worksheet Sheet2 to update data by pulling it from cell A1 of Sheet1.
+We can enter the linking formula manually in cell A1 on the destination worksheet Sheet2 to update data by pulling it from cell A1 of Sheet1.

-Here is the formula to link the cells of both sheets based on condition.
+Here is the formula to link the cells of both sheets based on this condition.
 We will enter this formula manually in cell A1 of Sheet2

-Suppose we have a drop down list in cell A1 of Sheet1 and we can update cell A1 on Sheet2 by entering link formula in cell A1 on Sheet2.
+Suppose we have a drop-down list in cell A1 of Sheet1 and we can update cell A1 on Sheet2 by entering link formula in cell A1 on Sheet2.

 In cell A1 on Sheet2, we will manually enter this linking formula to update data automatically based on the cell value selected from the drop-down list.